 - Safety Escort Program: 24/7 safety escorts are available through Campus Safety on campus and within the established service zone.
-(See page 10.) - Hall Spreads: At the start of every school year, Residential Education staff share crime prevention strategies and security procedures, with students who live in residence halls. - Orientation: First-year students and parents are provided various training sessions, including one hosted by Campus Safety; a training on crime prevention techniques; Alcohol and Other Drugs prevention education training led by a Physician's Assistant from Emmons Wellness Center; Title IX Policy presentation facilitated by the Title IX Coordinator; a Sexual & Power-Based Violence Prevention education program by a guest speaker; and an Oxy Upstander (active bystander) training facilitated by Project S.A.F.E. peer educators.
+(See page 10.) - Hall Spreads: At the start of every school year, Residential Education staff share crime prevention strategies and security procedures with students who live in residence halls. - Orientation: First-year students and parents are provided various training sessions, including one hosted by Campus Safety; a training on crime prevention techniques; Alcohol and Other Drugs prevention education training led by a Physician's Assistant from Emmons Wellness Center; Title IX Policy presentation facilitated by the Civil Rights & Title IX Coordinator; and an Oxy Upstander (active bystander) training facilitated by Project S.A.F.E. peer educators.